-Privately owned it offers on-site security, accommodation, catering, extensive parking for a variety of vehicles and electric points around the site.
+Privately owned we offer on-site security, accommodation, catering, extensive parking and electric points around the site.

-We have experience working with a wide range of production companies and organisations, from small independent set ups to large corporations like the BBC, Sky Arts and mainstream film studios.
+We have experience working with a wide range of production companies and organisations, from small independents to large companies including the BBC and Sky.

 Celebrity Hunted (Series 4) used the Herstmonceux Castle estate to film the gripping finale of the series.